 Standard Modulation Effects

-There are countless ways in which modulation can be used practically but only a few dedicated modulation effects that stand out as distinct audio effects.
+There are countless ways in which modulation can be used practically, but only a few dedicated modulation effects stand out as distinct audio effects.
 Most modulation, whether in a synthesizer, sampler, digital audio workstation or otherwise, is awesome but not necessarily an “effect”.

 The main distinction, I suppose, between general modulation and standard modulation effect is that the effect will have its own carrier signal and will act upon an audio signal at the input.